Being admitted into hospital as a private patient doesn’t have to be a costly experience when you have health cover with GU Health.

 Keep in mind that if you have an excess you'll still be responsible for paying this, as outlined in your policy.
 You'll be responsible for any extras unrelated to your healthcare and that your policy doesn’t cover, such as telephone and television access.

 If you do decide to go to a non-agreement private hospital to receive treatment, and your cover doesn’t specify otherwise, GU Health will only pay up to the basic default benefit rate for that treatment set by the Department of Health and Ageing.
 This means you will have to pay any outstanding amounts.
-Make sure you’re choosing the right hospital for your treatment by searching our list of partner private hospitals.
+Make sure you’re choosing the right hospital for your treatment by using our partner private hospital list.

 In most cases, Medicare will cover 75 per cent of the Medicare Benefits Schedule (MBS) fee for associated medical costs and in-hospital PBS pharmaceuticals.
 And provided you have the appropriate private hospital cover, we‘ll cover the remaining 25 per cent so you’ll be covered for 100 per cent of the MBS fee.